-1. Headshot Background Ideas
+1. Different Headshot Background Ideas

 There are a variety of materials that make a good background for a headshot, and many of these are very inexpensive.
 A white foam core board is one example of a widely available option, but there are also rolls of white paper commonly used as gift wrap, and pieces of white fabric.

-If you want to accentuate a white background further, you can place a light source behind your subject, but be careful that this light isn’t too strong or the background will overshadow the subject.
+If you want to accentuate white backgrounds further, you can place a light source behind your subject, but be careful that this light isn’t too strong or the background will overshadow the subject.
 White is the most common request for a backdrop, and creating a professional photo background can be relatively inexpensive.

 Strong Lines and Buildings